Kaushik-verse/-hr-assistant/README.md

 ---

-## 📂 Project Structure

-text hr-assistant/ ├── agents/ │   └── hr_agent.py ├── tools/ │   └── mcp_tools.py ├── database/ │   ├── db_setup.py │   └── hr_database.db ├── ui/ │   └── app.py ├── .env ├── main.py ├── pyproject.toml └── README.md

----

 ## 🧪 Testing the Agent

 The application includes a Reset Database option in the sidebar, allowing testers to restore the system to a clean state before running demonstrations.

 ### Employee Prompts

-text What is the WFH policy?
+ What is the WFH policy?

-text Apply for leave starting next Monday for 3 days due to sickness.
+ Apply for leave starting next Monday for 3 days due to sickness.

-text Show my leave history.
+ Show my leave history.

-text Create a support ticket because my laptop is not working.
+ Create a support ticket because my laptop is not working.

 ### HR Admin Prompts

-text Onboard a new employee named Alice Johnson as a UX Designer.
+ Onboard a new employee named Alice Johnson as a UX Designer.

-text Fetch the leave history for Bob.
+ Fetch the leave history for Bob.

-text Update ticket ID 1 to Resolved.
+ Update ticket ID 1 to Resolved.

-text Show ticket analytics for the organization.
+ Show ticket analytics for the organization.

-text How many employees are currently on leave?
+ How many employees are currently on leave?

 ---